-HOLIDAY, VALENTINE'S AND END-OF-THE YEAR PARTIES
+HOLIDAY, VALENTINE'S, AND END-OF-THE YEAR PARTIES

-- These will be celebrated in school with one store-brought sweet treat, one store-bought healthy treat, and water.
+- These will be celebrated in school with one store-bought sweet treat, one store-bought healthy treat, and water.
 Sign-up sheets will be available at Back-to-School night for the purchase of these items.
 A list of items will be sent to all families prior to the celebration.
 Families with a child with allergies will know exactly what is being bought so they could determine what would be best for their child.
-The option to bring in a treat from home is always an option. - Activities which are tied to an educational initiative will remain for all schools (Ex: Gingerbread Houses; International Luncheon, Manners Luncheon, Breakfast in School, Yearbook Breakfast, etc...)

-- H.S.A. functions involving food would continue as they had in the past (Pizza, Subway, Ice Cream Days, Bake Sales, Family Fun Night, etc....)
+The option to bring in a treat from home is always an option. - Activities which include food and are tied to an educational initiative will still be held and separate permission slips will be acquired for students with allergies (Ex: Husky Cafe; Multicultural Festival, Breakfast in School, Yearbook Breakfast, Field Day lunch etc...) - H.S.A. functions involving food would continue as they had in the past (Pizza, Sandwich Day, Bagel, Frozen Ice Days, Bake Sales, etc....)